Insolvent trusts: the Z Trust cases17 Jul 2018

 Duties of trustees in insolvent situations

-The Court held that when a trustee realises that the trust has become insolvent, or is probably insolvent, it must take action.
+In the judgment dated 20 October 2015 the Court held that when a trustee realises that the trust has become insolvent, or is probably insolvent, it must take action.
 Insolvency in this context should be determined on a cash-flow basis (as distinct from the balance sheet basis which applies when a deceased's estate is concerned).

 As the beneficiaries are effectively "out of the money", the trustee must shift its attention to the interests of creditors and must obtain approval from either the creditors or (as in this case) the Court for how it proposes to conduct the future administration of the trust.
 This shift towards the interests of creditors is analogous to company law and the administration of estates.
 The duties are owed to all creditors as a class and not to individual creditors or to a majority of creditors.

 The Court also noted, following previous authority in the context of insolvent estates, that the trustee's ability to charge remuneration based on the trust instrument is conditional on solvency.
 Upon insolvency, the trustee must get creditor agreement or Court protection for the charging of ongoing fees.
 Failure to do so may mean that fees incurred beyond the point of insolvency might rank equal to, or perhaps even behind, the claims of other creditors.